pattonsgirl/CEG3120/Projects/Project5/README.md

 - Update `README.md` in main folder of your repo to include:

-- Create DockerHub public repo
-  - process to create
+- Process to create public repo in DockerHub
-- How to authenticate with DockerHub via CLI using Dockhub credentials
+- How to authenticate with DockerHub via CLI using Dockerhub credentials
   - what credentials would you recommend providing?
+- How to push container to Dockerhub
 - Configuring GitHub Secrets
-  - what credentials are needed
-  - set secrets and secret names
+  - What secrets were set based on what info
 - Behavior of GitHub workflow
   - what does it do and when
-  - variables to change (repository, etc.)
+  - what variables in workflow are custom to your project
+    - think may need to be changed if someone else is going to use it or you reuse it

 ### Resources